How is EDI used by businesses? Businesses today rely upon fast transactions between trading partners.

-Translating documents into the EDI format is the second step of the process.
-This stage requires feeding electronic data through translator software to convert into the internal data format.
-You have the ability to purchase software that allows you to manage and maintain your specific needs.
-The other option is to use translation services of an EDI service provider.
+The other option is to use an EDI translator service provider.
 In this case, you would send your data to the provider to handle the translation.

-There are multiple EDI formats today: UN/EDIFACT, TRADACOMS, ODETTE, etc. and that means it can be difficult to choose the right one.
+For this reason, it can be difficult to choose the right one.
 Some formats are specific to region or even industry.
-Those just getting into using EDI should consult a business that specializes on the subject.
-Having people who know these systems and keep their software up to date makes inventory control and communications effortless.
+Those getting into using EDI should consult a partner specializing in EDI.
+Their experience makes communications process effortless.

-This stage is where your EDI files transmit to your business partner.
-Once the business documents are in the EDI file format, you must connect to each of your partners directly using either a secure internet protocol, an EDI Network provider (aka VAN provider), or a combination of both.
-This gives you and your business partner the direct, point to point communication necessary for exchanging information.
+This stage is where you send your EDI files to your business partner.
+First, you’ve ensured the business documents are in the correct EDI file format.
+Next, you must connect to your partners directly for computer to computer exchange.
+There are several options for this connection.